MushroomObserver/mushroom-observer/doc/glosssary.md

    Comply with the license terms if you use licensed illustrations.
 - Limit the number and size of illustrations to those that are necessary to define the term.
+- Annotate illustrations to point out the relevant part(s).

 ## Internal Links to the Glossary